jpdevspace/React_IdealInsuranceFL/README.md

 This is the official website for Ideal Financial Insurance.
 It has a web form/questionnaire so users can get a customized quote for health insurance plans.

-## See it live on: jpdevspace-ideal-financial-services.netlify.app
+## See it live on: https://jpdevspace-ideal-financial-services.netlify.app

 ![alt text][screenshot]